tomcolaa/typescript-babel-webpack-server/README.md

 ```
 This command will generate a build folder that you can upload to your server.

+\

+\

+\

 # How to set this up on your own
+In case you want to create this setup on your own you can do so by following these steps.
 ## 1. npm install
 Run the following comand:
 ```sh